November 5, 2024

-In this article we will cover:
+In this article, we will cover:

-Open your Bare Act and mark these important sectionsin the index, while studying the bare act make sure that you focus a bit more on these sections.
+Open your Bare Act and mark these important sections in the index, while studying the Bare Act make sure that you focus a bit more on these sections.
 Make notes of these sections after referring to the notes made by us for all judiciary aspirants.

 Know more: Everything About Judiciary Exams

 The Juvenile Justice Act (JJA) in India stands as a fundamental piece of legislation designed to safeguard the rights, well-being, and rehabilitation of juveniles who come into conflict with the law.
 Since its inception, the Act has undergone transformative amendments to address the evolving needs of society, aligning its principles with international standards and global best practices in juvenile justice.
-The origins of the Juvenile Justice Act trace back to 1986 when the initial legislation was enacted.
+The origins of the Juvenile Justice Act traced back to 1986 when the initial legislation was enacted.

-Learn more: Judiciary Exam 2023 Online Coaching
+Learn more: Judiciary Exam 2024 Online Coaching

 This foundational law aimed to cater to the unique needs of juvenile offenders, recognizing their vulnerability and developmental stage while emphasizing the importance of their rehabilitation and reintegration into society.
 The 1986 Juvenile Justice Act laid the groundwork for a distinct legal framework focused on the care, protection, and rehabilitation of juveniles in conflict with the law.
 It acknowledged that juveniles require special attention, considering their developmental stage, vulnerabilities, and the potential for reform and rehabilitation.